Colombiana: Production

 The script for Colombiana was based on Mathilda, which was originally written by Luc Besson as a sequel to Léon: The Professional.
-After a disagreement with the Gaumont Film Company on how to proceed with the film, Besson and director Olivier Megaton reworked the script into a standalone film.
+After a disagreement with Gaumont on how to proceed with the film, Besson and director Olivier Megaton reworked the script into a standalone film.

 Filming began in August 2010 in locations including Chicago, New Orleans, Mexico, and France.
 The film was produced by Besson's EuropaCorp company and the script was written by Besson and Robert Mark Kamen.

-David Martin-Jones, who wrote the article "Colombiana: Europa Corp and the Ambiguous Geopolitics of the Action Movie," stated that the film was likely to have been perceived by audiences to be an American Hollywood production since it "disguises its national origin to appeal to mainstream audiences"; he added that the trait of "aping the look of a Hollywood genre film, with a non-US twist" had been used in previous European films.
+David Martin-Jones, in an essay written for Senses of Cinema, stated that the film was likely to have been perceived by audiences to be an American Hollywood production, noting that "aping the look of a Hollywood genre film, with a non-US twist" had been used in previous European films.

 Reception

 Critical response

-On Rotten Tomatoes the film has a 28% rating based on 100 reviews, with an average rating of 4.88/10.
-The site's consensus is that "Zoe Saldaña has the chops but she's taken out by erratic and sloppy filmmaking."
-On Metacritic the film has a score of 45% based on reviews from 22 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Christy Lemire of The Associated Press reviewed Colombiana, writing that "The director of La Femme Nikita and The Fifth Element serves as co-writer and producer here, but this is very much a spin-off of his brand, a continuation of the kind of stereotype- and gravity-defying characters he's made his name on.
 Colombiana feels more hammy and muscular, though – but knowingly so, and that's what makes it solid, late-summer escapist fun."
 Betsy Sharkey of the Los Angeles Times wrote: "This B-movie blast of bloody blam blam is the latest chapter in the Luc Besson book of badly bruised lovelies who are better not crossed.
 What he began in 1990 with Nikita followed with Léon in '94 and '97's The Fifth Element, (the last written with Robert Mark Kamen, who co-wrote Colombiana with Besson), he refines in Colombiana."
 Claudia Puig of USA Today wrote: "This is a showy flower of an action film.
 Saldaña doesn't get much of a chance to emote, but her action skills blossom."
 Jordan Mintzer of The Hollywood Reporter, said that "There are guilty pleasures to be had in this frenzied B starring Zoe Saldaña, who gives an acrobatic performance that makes the overcooked material watchable."